thoughts from Anto

 reshaping the building systems playing field.

-- The Year of Convergence 2004 is starting to look like the year of
+- The Year of Convergence 2004 is starting to look like the

 convergence in the buildings industry.
 Probably the most interesting